-Dr Franchi is a member of the Executive of the Association of Catholic Institutes of Education (a sectorial body of the International Federation of Catholic Universities), a Council member of the Scottish Catholic Historical Association and is on the Steering Committee of the Royal Society of Edinburgh-funded Network 'New Approaches to Catholicism and Literature in 21st Century Scotland.'
+He is a member of the Executive of the Association of Catholic Institutes of Education (a sectorial body of the International Federation of Catholic Universities, a Foundation Governor of the Mater Christi Multi-Academy Trust in Cumbria, England, Council member of the Scottish Catholic Historical Association and Honorary Patron of Citywise Ltd.

-Dr Franchi would be delighted to hear from prospective PhD students with an interest in the areas highlighted above.
+Dr Franchi's scholarly interests include religious education, teacher formation and the potential of the liberal arts to shape higher education.
+He would be delighted to hear from prospective PhD students with an interest in the areas highlighted above.

 NB: Please see our webpage on PhD studies for further information on how to apply for doctoral study at the University of Glasgow.

 £10,000 from Porticus UK (Commercial Grant) to support academics from developing countries to attend the ACISE 2018 conference.

 Dr Franchi welcomes applications for Masters and Doctoral supervision in areas related to Religion, Education and Culture.